hardbyte/rpython-post/readme.md

 ```

-Now a simple entry point will test our scanner with a hard coded string:
+A simple entry point can be used to test our scanner with a hard coded
+source string:

 [`targetscanner1.py`](./section-3-scanning/targetscanner1.py)
 ```python